The Plan – credit extension details:

 The Leviticus 25 Plan would be voluntary for eligible Americans.
 No eligible person or family would be forced to participate.

 Case Study #1 Family of four.
-Father and/or mother laid off from their jobs – living on food stamps, unemployment extensions, and other means-tested welfare programs.
+Father and/or mother laid off from their jobs or working part-time; living on food stamps, unemployment extensions, and other means-tested welfare programs.

-The family would also give up primary benefits from federal and state means-tested welfare benefits, income security programs, unemployment insurance, workman’s compensation for a period of 5 years.
-There would be an additional $2,500 deductible per family member for any Medicaid, Medicare, VA, FEHB eligible expenses each year of the succeeding 5 year period.
+The family would also give up primary benefits from federal and state means-tested welfare benefits, income security and social insurance benefits, unemployment and workman’s compensation benefits for a period of 5 years.
+There would be an additional $4,000 deductible per family member for any Medicaid, Medicare, VA, TRICARE, and FEHB eligible expenses each year of the succeeding 5 year period.

-Case Study #2 Elderly person living alone on Social Security and modest retirement income – Means-tested welfare benefits and income security benefits are significant, amounting to more than $64,000 over a 5-year period.
-This person would likely thereby choose not to participate in The Plan.
+Elderly person living alone on Social Security on modest retirement income; means-tested welfare benefits and income security benefits are significant, amounting to more than $70,000 over a 5-year period.
+This person would likely choose not to participate in The Plan.